Enoch2k2/sinatra-rest-mvc-forms-lecture-052620-ft/NOTES.md

   - Is when we want to update a resource, for example we made a typo and want to correct it. (edit, update)
 - Destroy / DELETE
   - Deleting a resource

+# User Authentication
+- it allows one user to have it's own resources
+- it prevents unwanted users to access resources